AnthonyGKruger/Optimi-learning-technical-assessment/frontend/README.md

 To access the application, navigate to `http://localhost:5173` in your browser.

-## Components

-- `App`: The main component that renders all other components

 ## Built With

 - [React](https://reactjs.org/) - The web framework used